-A stunning Monrovia exclusive with large, red-eyed, molten gold-colored blooms that smother the feathery, mildew-resistant foliage on this easy-care, well-behaved plant, providing a long season of vibrant color and nectar for butterflies and bees.
+A stunning Monrovia exclusive with large, red-eyed, molten gold-colored blooms that smother the feathery, mildew-resistant foliage.
+All on this easy-care, well-behaved plant, providing a long season of vibrant color.
+As well as nectar for butterflies and bees.
 Up to 24" tall, 30" wide.
 Zones 4-9.

 A vigorous, cold-hardy evergreen shrub with huge trusses of rose-lilac-colored, pollinator-friendly flowers.
 An outstanding choice for foundation plantings or as an accent specimen.
 Up to 8' tall and wide.
 Zones 4-8.

-Bees love the masses of flowers on spirea shrubs, and the rosy red flowers of this dense, upright mounded shrub are especially attractive.
-Bronze-tinged new growth emerges in spring, matures to a soft yellow-green, and then develops into a brilliant coppery orange in fall.
+Bees love the masses of flowers on spirea shrubs.
+The rosy red flowers of this dense, upright mounded shrub are especially attractive.
+Bronze-tinged new growth emerges in spring and matures to a soft yellow-green.
+Then develops into a brilliant coppery orange in fall.
 Up to 4' tall and wide.
 Zones 4-9.